Empirical likelihood ratio test on quantiles under a density ratio model: Introduction

 The data from DRMs are a special type of biased sample \citep{vardi1982nonparametric, vardi1985empirical, qin1998inferences, qin2017connections}.
 The empirical likelihood (EL) of \citet {owen2001empirical} is an ideal platform for statistical inference under the DRM.
 The EL retains the effectiveness of likelihood methods and does not impose a restrictive parametric assumption.
 The ELRT statistic has a neat chi-square limiting distribution, much like the parametric likelihood ratio test given independent and identically distributed (i.i.d.) observations \citep {owen1988empirical, qin1994empirical}.
 The EL has already been widely used for data analysis under the DRM \citep {qin1993empirical, qin1997goodness,chen2013quantile, cai2017hypothesis}.
 However, there has been limited discussion of the ELRT in the biased sampling context.
 Both \citet {qin1993empirical} and \citet {cai2017hypothesis} permit no additional equations.
 Although the classical Wald method remains effective for both hypothesis tests and confidence regions \citep{qin1998inferences, chen2013quantile, chen2016monitoring}, it must be aided by a consistent and stable variance estimate.
 In addition, its confidence regions are oval-shaped regardless of the shape of the data cloud.
 Thus, an ELRT has the potential to push the boundary of the DRM much further.

 This paper establishes the limiting chi-square distribution of the ELRT for quantiles under the DRM.
 We prove that the ELRT statistic has a chi-square limiting distribution under certain conditions.
 The resulting confidence regions have data-driven shapes, more accurate coverage probabilities, and smaller volumes.
 In Section \ref {sec:ELRT}, we state the problem of interest and the proposed ELRT under the DRM.
 In Section \ref {sec:main_results}, we study the limiting distribution of the ELRT statistic and some other useful asymptotic results.
 We illustrate the superiority of the ELRT and the associated confidence regions through simulated data in Section \ref {sec:simulations} and for real-world data in Section \ref {sec:realdata}.
+We illustrate the power property of the ELRT in Section \ref{power}.
 Technical details and the proofs of the main theorems are given in Appendices \ref {App:Proofs} and \ref {App:define_profile}.